 - Are they creatively hungry?

-Learn about the crew: A video agency might assure you that their creative team will handle it all.
+A video production company might assure you that their creative team will handle it all.
 But keep in mind, video is pricier.
 Mistakes, miscommunications, or inefficiencies can end up costing a ton.
 You want to know you’re in the hands of experts at every level.

 Ask specifically what Director and DP they have in mind for your project.
 Look at those individuals’ portfolios.
-Also find out about the creative stakeholders on their side.
+You should also find out about the creative stakeholders on their side.
 (A long, detailed internal review process can trip up your timeline far too easily.)
 If it feels like there are too many cooks in the kitchen, there probably are.

 - What’s the ideation and collaboration process like?